spcourse/python/en/installing/computer/windows/index.md

 To get the right environment you will want to download and install Git Bash using the [instructions from this website](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).
 After installation, you will be able to open a terminal by clicking the windows button in the lower left corner, and typing "bash" then pressing enter.

 Navigating through your computer using the command line will be a vital skill.
-Watch the video below to get more familiar with command line commands (_ignore any mentions of nano, as we will be using the much more user-friendly Atom to edit our files_):
+Watch the video below to get more familiar with command line commands.
+The video is a guide to the Mac OS terminal, but Git Bash is able to use almost all the same commands and always shows you the complete path to your current directory. _You should ignore or skip any mentions of `nano`, as we will be using the much more user-friendly Atom to edit our files._

 ![embed](https://www.youtube.com/embed/aKRYQsKR46I)

+> `open "<PATH>"` is not a valid command in Windows.
+You can instead use `explorer "<PATH>"` as a command.
+This will open the file path with Windows default associated programs.

 ### Quick installation test